erpas/rgis/rivergis/help/ras1d_geometry.rst

 .       ``RAS Geometry`` > ``Storage Areas Connections`` > ``Elevations``.
 ======  ==============================================================================

-This tool generates points along storage area connections (and saves them into **SACSurface** table) and use them to probe DTM rasters.
+Probes DTM ratser(s) along each storage area connection and saves the points into ``SACSurface`` table.

 All
 ----